garfix/nligems/doc/internals.md

 ### Update Dialog plan

 In a system that helps the user make a selection, the system usually takes the initiative for questions.
 It has a dialog plan to guide it.
 When the user has answered the system's question, the plan needs to be updated and a new question prepared.

+#### Update dialog history

+Add the user's sentence and the systems's response.

 ### Update mental models